-Any students enrolled on your Blackboard (MOLE) course can access the session in the same way.
+Any students enrolled on your Blackboard course can access the session in the same way.
 Alternatively, provide your attendees with the guest link.
 Consider sending your attendees our Participants Guide for more information.

 You can check your connection to Blackboard Collaborate by using our test room.

 |Understand the interface||

 The main stage in Collaborate is where the content of the session is displayed - this could be webcam video(s), a presentation or screen sharing.
 If there is no shared content, you’ll see attendee profiles in a grid view.

 At the bottom of the main stage you will see controls for turning on your webcam and microphone - these are switched off as default when you enter the session.

 Access the Collaborate Panel via the purple chevron on the lower right hand side of the screen to access features like the Chat, Attendee Panel and Share Content controls.

 Access the session menu on the top left hand side of your screen to start recording and access the Collaborate help pages.

 You can upload content, including PowerPoint presentations, or share your desktop screen to show more detail.
 Open the Collaborate panel and select Share Content to start sharing and collaborating with your attendees.